Skip to content

 set_time(year: int, month: int, date: int, hour: int, minute: int, second: int, weekday: int) -> None

-Set the time on the real time clock.
+Sets the time on the real-time clock.

-:raises Exception: If there is an error setting the values.
+If there is an error setting the values.

 temperature_sensor